18 Comments

 Alessandra Bocchi's avatar

 Thank you for your comment, Boomer.
-You managed to prove my point by making a comment that exemplifies the thesis of my argument perfectly.
+You managed to prove my point by exemplifying the thesis perfectly.

 Gary's avatar